tabersays/AI-Project/README.md

 addition to the code to make compilation a little bit easier if you don't have SFML installed.
 The documentation to installed SFML on you system is here under [Getting Started](http://www.sfml-dev.org/tutorials/2.3/).

+Instructions for generating test data:
+1. generateImages.html has the browser generate png's it is recomended to use chrome and to redirect your download destination to dataSet/png once done click download
+2. run convert.sh while in dataSet/png to create the bmp's